VivienGarnes/TaSoeur/README.md

 - Text based jokes generate a .png image with a randomised color background.
 - Image based jokes allow a simple upload and comment form.

+Users can :
+- Create an account / login / logout,
+- Upvote & downvote jokes,
+- Comment via Facebook.

 By [Vivien Garnès](https://viviengarnes.com) with the much appreciated help of the incredible [Alexis Montagne](https://github.com/AlexisMontagne).